diversenok/Suspending-Techniques/Readme.md

 [NtQueryInformationThread](https://github.com/processhacker/processhacker/blob/000a748b3c2bf75cff03212cbc59a30cd67c2043/phnt/include/ntpsapi.h#L1360-L1369) exposes the value of the suspend counter via the ThreadSuspendCount info class.
 Note that the function increments the output (originating from `KTHREAD`'s `SuspendCount`) by one for frozen processes.
 So, if you ever encounter a thread with a ThreadSuspendCount of one that you can increment but cannot decrement - it is definitely frozen.

-Finally, there is ***deep freezing***.
-This feature is built on top of ordinary freezing using a special per-process flag that indicates that newly created threads must be immediately frozen.
+Finally, starting from Windows 8, there is ***deep freezing***, a completely per-process concept controlled by a dedicated flag in the `KPROCESS` structure.
+Unlike ordinary freezing, it guarantees that new threads created in a deep-frozen process immediately become frozen as well.
+This feature proves to be the most reliable option when it comes to preventing code execution.

+Interestingly, Microsoft recently introduced some changes to these mechanisms that made freezing and deep freezing indistinguishable, as far as my user-mode experiments can tell.
+It happened somewhere between Insider builds 20231 and 21286.
+If you are using Windows Insider Preview, you'll notice that injecting threads into a frozen process freezes them as if the process is actually deep-frozen.
+While it yields some of the demonstrations I prepared less exciting, it does make multiple techniques more reliable.

-If you want to know more technical details about these mechanisms, check out `PsSuspendThread` and `PsFreezeProcess` in ntoskrnl, and read the chapter about threads in [Windows Internals](https://books.google.nl/books?id=V4kjnwEACAAJ).
+If you want to know more technical details regarding these mechanisms, check out `PsSuspendThread` and `PsFreezeProcess` with their cross-references in ntoskrnl, and read [Windows Internals](https://books.google.nl/books?id=V4kjnwEACAAJ).

 # Research Questions